 Match active policies with a scope, an action and a token object.
 The client IP is matched implicitly.
 From the token object we try to determine the user as the owner.
 If the token has no owner, we try to determine the tokenrealm.
-We fallback to realm=None :param g: context object :param scope: the policy scope.
-SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action :param token\obj: The token where the user object or the realm should match. :rtype: Match classmethod user(g, scope, action, user\object)
+We fallback to realm=None classmethod user(g, scope, action, user\object)

+- g context object - scope the policy scope.
+SCOPE.ADMIN cannot be passed, admin must be used instead. - action the policy action - token\obj The token where the user object or the realm should match.

 Match active policies with a scope, an action and a user object (which may be None).
-The client IP is matched implicitly. :param g: context object :param scope: the policy scope.
-SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action :param user\object: the user object to match.
+The client IP is matched implicitly.

+- g context object - scope the policy scope.
+SCOPE.ADMIN cannot be passed, admin must be used instead. - action the policy action - user\object (User or None) the user object to match.
 Might also be None, which means that the policy attributes user, realm and resolver are ignored.